CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 You can also combine many modifiers to define a hotkey.

-This effectively raises the possible number of hotkeys to... what??? **Around 800 possible combinations**, so you won't ever get short on hotkeys to use.
+This effectively raises the possible number of hotkeys to... what? **Around 800 possible combinations**, so you won't ever get short on hotkeys to use.

 Just look at all possibilities **for just one key** (`"F1"`).